xames3/smart/docs/source/index.rst

 ..
 Author: Akshay Mestry <xa@mes3.dev>
 ..
 Created on: 22 February, 2025
 ..
-Last updated on: 30 October, 2025
+Last updated on: 31 October, 2025

 :orphan:
 :og:title: Akshay's Corner
 :og:description: A corner for studying, mentorship, and resourceful teaching :og:type: website
 :fb:title: What do you think?
-:fb:description: I'd genuinely love to hear your suggestions and takes,
+:fb:description: I'd genuinely love to hear your suggestions and takes, or
-    whether it's about AI, open source, or even a recommendation for a great film!
+    even a recommendation for a great film!
 :fb:submit: Share your thoughts

 .. _home-page: